Daneshpatted/AMBD_Team_C_circuit-and-system-design/2_Project Documents/Modelling and Simulation of 3 Ph VSI/README.md

 3. The strategy to implement gating pulses will become much simpler.
 4. Various parameters like current and voltage, load current can be calculated easily
 5. For a power conversion circuits there is no need of forming real power electronic models and state equations.

+Conclusion:
+*	Implemented mathematical model of 3-phase VSI with RL load.
+* The advantage of 180° conduction mode as compared to 120° conduction mode is the number of switches that remain on at any instant of time.
+*  For 180° conduction, it is 3 switches whereas, for 120° conduction, it is 2 switches.